des2412/lendico-annuities/README.md

 # Current Architecture

-Amenable to Microservice conversion as services are independent there are dependencies, ie, Spring IoC constructor injection.
+Amenable to Microservice conversion as services are independent there are features that must be addressed, ie, Spring IoC constructor injection of payment service with calculator service.

 # Benefits of Microservice Architecture